finbourne/lusid-sdk-java/sdk/docs/PortfolioGroupsApi.md

     PortfolioGroupsApi apiInstance = new PortfolioGroupsApi(defaultClient);
     String scope = "scope_example"; // String | The scope of the portfolio group to retrieve the definition for.
     String code = "code_example"; // String | The code of the portfolio group to retrieve the definition for.
 Together with the scope   this uniquely identifies the portfolio group.
     String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which to retrieve the portfolio group definition.
 Defaults to the current LUSID system datetime if not specified.
     OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the portfolio group definition.
 Defaults to return   the latest version of the portfolio group definition if not specified.
     List<String> relatedEntityPropertyKeys = Arrays.asList(); // List<String> | A list of property keys from any domain that supports relationships   to decorate onto related entities.
 These must take the format {domain}/{scope}/{code}, for example 'Portfolio/Manager/Id'.
     List<String> relationshipDefinitionIds = Arrays.asList(); // List<String> | A list of relationship definitions that are used to decorate related entities   onto the portfolio group in the response.
 These must take the form {relationshipDefinitionScope}/{relationshipDefinitionCode}. try {
-      PortfolioGroup result = apiInstance.getPortfolioGroup(scope, code, effectiveAt, asAt, relatedEntityPropertyKeys, relationshipDefinitionIds);
+      PortfolioGroup result = apiInstance.getPortfolioGroup(scope, code)
+            .effectiveAt(effectiveAt)
+            .asAt(asAt)
+            .relatedEntityPropertyKeys(relatedEntityPropertyKeys)
+            .relationshipDefinitionIds(relationshipDefinitionIds)
+            .execute();
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling PortfolioGroupsApi#getPortfolioGroup");